 5. Programs to Help Special Groups.
 Our society has over its history deemed that certain groups need special help.
 Our government offers patent and copyright protection to inventors, farm subsidies to farmers, and labor legislation for workers.
 Can you think of any others?

 6. To Stabilize the Economy.
 If our economy is performing poorly, our government will intervene with programs designed to promote growth and minimize unemployment.
-President Bush enacted tax cuts during his presidency to stimulate the economy, while President Obama recently passed an economic stimulus package with the hope of jump starting the American economy.
+President Bush enacted tax cuts during his presidency to stimulate the economy, while President Obama in 2009 passed an economic stimulus package with the hope of jump starting the American economy.

 7. Protective function.
 The government should protect individuals and their property from acts of aggression, such as force, fraud, and coercion.
 It helps to establish and maintain the rule of law, as well as to enforce private property claims and contracts.
 Our government plays the role of a referee or umpire to enforce rules, settle disputes, and penalize those who violate the rules.
 The market economy needs an underlying framework of laws, private property, contracts, and the “rule of law”, so that true voluntary exchange in the marketplace can occur.

 Basic Economic Systems

 An economic system is the way a society is organized to determine what goods and services are to be produced, how they are to be produced, and for whom they are produced.
 Many factors of a societies culture, such as laws, ethics, forms of government, and religion, influence the decision-making process of an economic system.
 Economic systems can be classified into four major types, which are discussed in more detail below.